Kellador/YoNBT/README.md

 # exposing all contained chunks, using a tuple of their (x, z) coordinates as the keys.

 # And because each chunk is itself an NBTObj, you can access and manipulate
-# any contained tag entries as you would with a generic NBT file.
+# any contained tag entries as you would with a generic NBTObj.

 print(region[(10, 0)]['Level']['LightPopulated'])
 > B: LightPopulated: 1

-# yay for nested dictionaries!
+# You can also delete a whole chunk entry
+del region[(1, 1)]

+# do note however, that the entry will not actually be removed;
+# Instead the chunk behind that key will be overwritten with an empty chunk.
+# This is to ensure that Minecraft will still recognize the file as valid
+# after it is encoded again.
 ```

-### Advanced Features